What is a 1-on-1 meeting?

-The purpose of one-on-ones is to break the ice between a figure of authority and the team members.
+The purpose of one-on-one meetings is to break the ice between a figure of authority and the team members.

 It helps leaders understand the person behind a designation.
 This goes a long way in forming cohesive teams that work toward a common goal.

-Why should you ask questions in a 1-on-1?
+Why should you ask questions in your 1-on-1 meetings?

-Asking right questions before and during one-on-one meetings can help the manager and her direct reports set the right agenda and steer the meeting in the right directions.
+Asking the right questions before and during 1-on-1 meetings can help the manager and her direct reports set the right agenda and steer the meeting in the right directions.

 Questions act as navigators for one-on-one meetings, helping both managers and direct reports steer in the desired direction.